iobroker-community-adapters/ioBroker.alias-manager/README.md

 ## Credits

-This adapter would not have been possible without the great work of @o0Shojo0o (https://github.com/o0Shojo0o), who developed former releases of this adapter.
+This adapter would not have been possible without the great work of @sbormann (https://github.com/sbormann), who developed former releases of this adapter.

 ## How to report issues and feature requests